-The Register will open to home care workers on 16 April.
+The Register opened to home care workers in April.
 Here is all you need to know about registration including how to register and what this means to you.

 Am I a domiciliary care worker and do I need to register?

 Domiciliary care workers are employed by a domiciliary support service to provide care and support.
 Domiciliary support services are registered with the Care Inspectorate Wales (CIW).

 Your job title might not be ‘domiciliary care worker’, but if you provide care and support to people in their own homes and your work place is registered with the CIW you will need to register with us.

 What is registration?